avramovics/display_colleagues/README.md

-Start with creating an .env file in server see .env.example Fill in the right information.
+Start with creating an .env file in root see .env.example Fill in the right information.

 To setup the project for development
-Cd in to client and run `npm install` run `npm start` to start React
+Cd in to client and run `npm install` run `npm run dev` to start React
-React is running on http://localhost:3000/
+React is running on http://localhost:${ proces.env.PORT_CLIENT }/

 Next cd in to server and run `npm install` and then `npm start` Node is running on http://localhost:{ process.env.PORT }